Pridopidine: Potential indications

-Huntington's disease (HD)
+Huntington's disease

-HD is a progressive fatal neurodegenerative disease caused by a mutation in the Huntingtin gene (expanded CAG repeat >35).
+Huntington's disease (HD) is a progressive fatal neurodegenerative disease caused by a mutation in the Huntingtin gene (expanded CAG repeat > 35).
 The disease is characterized by progressive motor abnormalities, cognitive decline, and psychiatric and behavioral symptoms.
 Adult-onset HD usually begins between 35 and 45 years of age.
 Following onset, motor, cognitive and functional outcomes steadily decline over 15 to 20 years, ultimately leading to a state of profound incapacity and death.
 The disease is inherited in an autosomal dominant manner, and thus each child of a parent with HD has a 50% chance of inheriting the mutated HD gene.
 For patients and their families, maintaining functional capacity is vital as it translates to a patient's ability to maintain their occupation, continue to manage their daily lives, and live independently.

 A meta-analysis of four randomized controlled trials (RCTs) involving 1,130 patients (816 in the pridopidine group and 314 in the placebo group) found that pridopidine led to a slight, though not statistically significant, improvement in overall motor symptoms, as measured by the Unified Huntington's Disease Rating Scale Total Motor Score, compared to placebo.
 However, the drug significantly improved voluntary movements, as indicated by the Modified Motor Score.
 Pridopidine was generally well tolerated, with no significant differences in adverse events or serious adverse events compared to placebo.
 The findings suggest that pridopidine has potential for treating motor symptoms in HD, with a favorable safety profile, warranting further clinical trials to confirm its benefits.

 Amyotrophic lateral sclerosis

-ALS is a devastating progressive fatal neurodegenerative disease characterized by upper and lower motor neuron degeneration.
+Amyotrophic lateral sclerosis (ALS) is a devastating progressive fatal neurodegenerative disease characterized by upper and lower motor neuron degeneration.
 Over time this progressive loss of motor function leads to losing the ability to speak, eat, move and eventually breathe.

+A phase 2 trial of the drug in ALS patients concluded in 2023 and did not reach its end points.
+However, one specific sub-group in the trial, patients with early and rapid onset of the disease's symptoms, did show significantly statistical improvement of their symptoms.
+As a result, a phase 3 trial was approved and began in early 2026.
+The phase 3 trial is expected to enroll 500 subjects.

 Society and culture

 Legal status

-In July 2025, the Committee for Medicinal Products for Human Use of the European Medicines Agency recommended the refusal of a marketing authorization for Nurzigma, a medicine intended for the treatment of adults with Huntington's disease.
+In July 2025, the Committee for Medicinal Products for Human Use of the European Medicines Agency (EMA) recommended the refusal of a marketing authorization for Nurzigma, a medicine intended for the treatment of adults with Huntington's disease.